honestgoing/solana-storenumber/README-gitpod.md

 The project comprises of:

-* An on-chain hello world program
+* An on-chain store number program
-* A client that can send a "hello" to an account and get back the number of times "hello" has been sent
+* A client that can store a number to an account and get back the number has been stored

 ## Table of Contents
-- [Hello world on Solana (Gitpod version)](#hello-world-on-solana-gitpod-version)
+- [Store Number on Solana (Gitpod version)](#store-number-on-solana-gitpod-version)
   - [Table of Contents](#table-of-contents)
   - [Quick Start](#quick-start)
     - [Expected output](#expected-output)